pierrediedhiou/cybersecurity-journey/glossary.md

 - **Web Shell** — A small malicious script uploaded to a web server that accepts commands through HTTP parameters and executes them on the server, giving the attacker remote code execution
+- **Web Shell** — A malicious script uploaded to a web server that accepts commands through HTTP parameters and executes them on the server giving the attacker remote code execution
 ## X
 - **XSS** — Cross-Site Scripting, injecting malicious scripts into web pages
 - **XZ Utils** — Linux compression tool targeted by a supply chain attack